M-VINAY678/Task1/README.md

 1.First I searched a open source project in github.
 2.Then by using the command git clone i have cloned the project using url.

+Git log
+ used for seeing commit history one line-- simple format of commmits graph-- visual branching and merging